Aikido in Fredericksburg offers a variety of programs to provide the most complete martial arts training available:

 - Uchideshi Program: The Uchideshi (“inside student”) program at Aikido in Fredericksburg is an intensive residential apprenticeship for students wishing for a traditional immersion experience in Aikido.
 It is based on the program at the Iwama Dojo in Japan, where O-Sensei developed Aikido.

-- Seminars: Two to four times a year, Aikido in Fredericksburg hosts seminars with visiting instructors selected from among the best in the world.
+- Seminars: Several times each year, Aikido in Fredericksburg hosts seminars with visiting instructors selected from among the best in the world.

 - Kyudo: “The Way of the Bow” is the elegant method of drawing and shooting the traditional Japanese longbow.
 Participants will practice a variety of postures and movements, and learn how to draw the bow and shoot it with emphasis on technique.